 Posted on 09 May 2019

-First ever global assessment of the location and extent of the planet’s remaining free-flowing rivers highlights severe degradation, and offers a method for tracking the status of free-flowing rivers over time.
-Mekong, Irrawaddy and Salween included in study.
+– The first ever global assessment of the location and extent of the planet’s remaining free-flowing rivers highlights severe degradation, and offers a method for tracking the status of free-flowing rivers over time

 “The world’s rivers form an intricate network with vital links to land, groundwater, and the atmosphere,’’ said lead author Günther Grill of McGill’s Department of Geography. ‘’Free-flowing rivers are important for humans and the environment alike, yet economic development around the world is making them increasingly rare.
 Using satellite imagery and other data, our study examines the extent of these rivers in more detail than ever before.”

-“This first ever map allows us to prioritize and protect the world’s remaining free-flowing rivers, as these are lifelines for wildlife and people across the globe,” said Michele Thieme, WWF Freshwater Scientist and co-author of the paper.
+“This first ever map allows us to prioritise and protect the world’s remaining free-flowing rivers, as these are lifelines for wildlife and people across the globe,” said Michele Thieme, WWF Freshwater Scientist and co-author of the paper.
 “Rivers provide diverse benefits that are often overlooked and undervalued.
-Decision makers must consider the full value of rivers when they plan new infrastructure.”
+Decision-makers must consider the full value of rivers when they plan new infrastructure.”

 Healthy rivers support freshwater fish stocks that improve food security for hundreds of millions of people, deliver sediment that keeps deltas above rising seas, mitigate the impact of extreme floods and droughts, prevent loss of infrastructure and fields to erosion, and support a wealth of biodiversity.
 Disrupting rivers’ connectivity often diminishes or even eliminates these critical ecosystem services.